Sky Diving Travel Insurance Compared

 JS Insurance are experts in finding excellent cover for specialist areas - and in particular they love adventure sports.
 We understand from the company that their skydiving policy is proving exceptionally popular, and quotes can be obtained instantly using the form towards the foot of their skydiving insurance page.

-If you have a preexisting medical condition this need not proclude you from getting insurance, as JS specialise in this cover as well.
+If you have a preexisting medical condition this need not preclude you from getting insurance, as JS specialise in this cover as well.

 VentureGuard from the renowned specialist sports insurer SportsCover Direct provides single day or annual multi trip cover for holidays world-wide and can include cover for activities such as sky diving.

-SportsCover offer a seperate policy called SportsGuard which offers Sports Accident Cover including Physiotherapy cover, Loss of Earnings, Personal Liability Protection, Legal expenses, Personal Accident Benefits and Rehabilitation cover.
-This can be bought for use in the UK or abroad.
+SportsCover Direct offer a separate policy called SportsGuard which offers Sports Accident Cover including Physiotherapy cover, Loss of Earnings, Personal Liability Protection, Legal expenses, Personal Accident Benefits and Rehabilitation cover.

 Considerations when looking for Travel Insurance covering Sky Diving